Richard C. Bogren, Gill, Daniel J.

 By Dan Gill

 Mustard and turnips are fast-growing greens, and harvesting can begin as early as five or six weeks after planting.
-You can harvest entire plants or “crop” them by removing only the lower, larger leaves.
-Cropping provides harvest while allowing the plant to remain and continue to grow, allowing you to extend the harvest.
-Generally, if the winter is mild, mustard and turnip can be cropped until late winter or early spring from a planting done now.
+You can either harvest the entire plant or “crop” the plants by removing only the lower, larger leaves.
+Cropping provides harvest while allowing the plant to remain and continue to grow.
+It also allows you to extend the harvest.
+Generally, if the winter is mild, mustard and turnips planted now can be cropped until late winter or early spring.

 Cropping turnips will reduce the size of the root, so you may want to reserve a portion of your turnips for root production.
-On those plants, don’t harvest any leaves.
-The leaves will produce food through photosynthesis.
-Then, the food is transferred to the roots for storage, and the plants develop nice-sized turnips ready to harvest in eight or nine weeks.
+On those plants, do not harvest any leaves.
+The leaves use photosynthesis to produce food that is transferred to the roots for storage.
+That storage root develops into nice-size turnips ready to harvest in eight or nine weeks.

-Collards can be grown year-round, but the best quality comes during the cool season.
+You can grow collards year-round, but the best quality comes during the cool season.
 A frost will “sweeten” collards and make the greens even tastier.
 Plant the seeds 2 inches apart, and then thin the plants as they grow to a spacing of 10 to 12 inches between plants.
 Properly spaced plants are best harvested by cropping the older, larger leaves.
-Collards tolerate high temperatures better than most greens.
-They are also very cold-hardy and survive temperatures in the low 20s without damage.
+Collards tolerate high temperatures better that most greens.
+They are also very cold hardy and survive temperatures in the low 20s without damage.

 Spinach must have cool weather for best production, and fall plantings do especially well.
-A warm spell can often cause this vegetable to “bolt,” particularly when grown in the spring.
+A warm spell can often cause this vegetable to “bolt,” particularly in spring.
 Bolt is a term used when a leafy vegetable matures and produces a flower stalk.
 You want to prevent your spinach from bolting so it will produce leaves instead of flowers.
-Cool weather, adequate water and regular fertilization with nitrogen will encourage the spinach to remain in its vegetative growth cycle.
+Cool weather, adequate water and regular applications of nitrogen fertilizer will encourage the spinach to remain in vegetative growth cycle.
 Spinach is slow-growing for the first few weeks after it comes up.
-Be patient and keep the plants well watered, and they will eventually grow large enough to harvest the entire plant or begin cropping.
+Be patient, and keep the plants well watered, and they will eventually grow large enough to harvest the entire plant or begin cropping.

 Swiss chard is an excellent substitute for spinach.
-It’s easier to grow and more productive and tolerates warm weather much better than spinach.
-The leaves of chard can easily grow 14 to 18 inches tall, so production is much greater than with spinach.
+It is easier to grow and more productive, and it tolerates warm weather much better than spinach.
+The chard leaves can easily grow 14 to 18 inches tall, so production is much greater than with spinach.
 Chard is available in several white-stemmed types.
-Red-stemmed types such as Vulcan and a variety called Bright Lights (which produces stems of white, rose, red, yellow-gold or orange) are very ornamental and even look great in flowerbeds.
+Red-stemmed types such as Vulcan and a variety called Bright Lights – which produces stems of white, rose, red, yellow gold or orange – are very ornamental and even look great in flower beds.

 Kale is a close relative of collards and has a similar flavor when cooked.
-Kale is very cold-hardy and can withstand temperatures in the teens.
+Kale is very cold hardy and can withstand temperatures into the teens.
 Space plants 10 to 12 inches apart.
-Ornamental kale, with its brightly colored rose, pink or white leaves, has become a popular landscape plant in the past few years and is also edible.
+Redbor kale is a Louisiana Super Plant selection with beautiful frilly, burgundy-purple, edible foliage.
+Ornamental kale, with its brightly colored rose, pink or white central leaves, is a popular bedding plant and is also edible.

-Other vegetables can be planted now in your garden along with greens.
+You can plant other vegetables in your garden now along with greens.
 Root crops such as rutabaga, radish, carrot and beet thrive in cool weather.
-Shallots, onions and garlic also should be planted now.
-Garlic and onions will need to grow until May to produce bulbs.
+Shallots, onions and garlic should also be planted now.
+Garlic and onions will need to grow until May in order to produce bulbs.
 Of course, green onions and shallots can be harvested all winter into early spring.